Educational Research and Evaluation

 The College of Exploration is also providing support for the IAN group for professional development, looking at communication approaches, enrichment activities, and team sharing as a learning system.

 One long-term project is a longitudinal research study for the Consortium for Ocean Leadership’s National Ocean Sciences Bowl since 1999.
 This study has looked holistically at the entire NOSB program and its effects on a variety of key audiences, but in particular it follows student alumni who participate in the competition.
 One key goal has been to track these alumni participants as they move into college and then on to careers.
 The College of Exploration has managed to keep in touch with more than 500 alumni who regularly provide our team with information about their college choices, coursework, majors and career choices.

-For the 2107 year TCOE will continue to track students who have participated in this academic competition through high school into undergraduate and graduate programs and on into careers.
-In addition, the evaluation team will focus on corporate support for academic programs, with particular emphasis on, and research of the Eastman Company, which has sponsored an NOSB team in Kingsport, TN and also an oceanography course for Dobyns-Bennett High School in Kingsport
+In 2107 TCOE continued to track students who have participated in this academic competition through high school into undergraduate and graduate programs and on into careers.
+In addition, the evaluation team focused on corporate support for academic programs, with particular emphasis on, and research of the Eastman Company, which has sponsored an NOSB team in Kingsport, TN and also an oceanography course for Dobyns-Bennett High School in Kingsport

 For this NOSB research study TCOE has developed dozens of survey instruments and multiple interview protocols to guide project development.
 Multiple juried publications have emerged from this body of work including:

 Bishop, Tina & Walters, Howard D. (2007).
 The National Ocean Sciences Bowl: Extending the Reach of a High School Academic Competition to College, Careers, and a Lifelong Commitment to Science.
 American Secondary Education, 35(3).